Spinal muscular atrophy: Prognosis

 In the absence of pharmacological treatment, people with SMA tend to deteriorate over time.
 Recently, survival has increased in severe SMA patients with aggressive and proactive supportive respiratory and nutritional support.

-If left untreated, the majority of children diagnosed with SMA type 0 and 1 do not reach the age of 4, recurrent respiratory problems being the primary cause of death.
+If left untreated, the majority of children diagnosed with SMA types 0 and 1 do not reach the age of 4, recurrent respiratory problems being the primary cause of death.
 With proper care, milder SMA type I cases (which account for approx. 10% of all SMA1 cases) live into adulthood.
 Long-term survival in SMA type I is not sufficiently evidenced; however, as of 2007 advances in respiratory support seem to have brought down mortality.

-In untreated SMA type II, the course of the disease is slower to progress and life expectancy is less than the healthy population.
+In untreated SMA type II, the course of the disease is slower to progress, and life expectancy is less than the healthy population.
 Death before the age of 20 is frequent, although many people with SMA live to become parents and grandparents.
 SMA type III has normal or near-normal life expectancy if standards of care are followed.
 Type IV, adult-onset SMA usually means only mobility impairment and does not affect life expectancy.